sudhanvi/scholarstream/README.md

 *   **Document Library**: A clear list view of your documents, showing thumbnails, file size, and "Last opened" metadata for easy navigation and sorting.
 *   **PDF Viewing**:
     *   Single-page and continuous scroll viewing modes.
-    *   Night mode toggle for comfortable reading in low light.
     *   Reader mode for a distraction-free experience.
 *   **Snip Tool (Mocked)**: A button to simulate selecting a page region to save as a PNG.
 *   **AI-Powered Content Suggestion**: Based on the content of the current document, the app suggests similar PDFs and learning materials from the web.
 Users can refine these suggestions with their own queries.
+*   **AI-Powered Table of Contents**: Automatically extracts a table of contents from the document.
+*   **AI-Generated Quizzes**: Generates quizzes based on document content to test understanding.
 *   **Navigation and Study Aids (Mocked/Local State)**:
-    *   Full-text search within a document.
+    *   Full-text search within a document (mocked).
-    *   Bookmarking functionality.
+    *   Bookmarking functionality (local state).
-    *   A "Study Notes" sidebar for custom annotations.
+    *   A "Study Notes" sidebar for custom annotations (local state).
+    *   Focus Timer (Pomodoro Technique).
 *   **Content Sharing (Mocked)**: Share annotated PDF or snips via email or WhatsApp (simulated).

 ## Tech Stack